 I've had a few patients attend these groups.
 I have been consistently impressed with the quality of the skills taught there.
 I often refer my clients to the group in the hopes they will use it as a place to practice the cognitive skills learned in my individual therapy sessions, learn new skills above and beyond what our sessions have covered, and gain social support.
 I also refer individuals who are not attending therapy but would like some free-of-charge group support.

-Recovery, Inc. teaches tools to help people cope better with situations that provoke unpleasant feelings and emotions.
+Recovery International, in short, teaches people tools to help cope better with situations that provoke unpleasant feelings and emotions.
 They call these tools "Recovery Language."

 One typical example: Many people experience significant anxiety walking into a support group for the very first time.
 Anxiety that, for so many, is anticipated ahead of time to such an extent that they fail to go to the group at all.
 Typical thoughts are, "I won't know anyone and I'll feel stupid."
 "I won't know what to say."
 "I'll be too nervous to talk and then I'll look ridiculous."
 "What if I walk into the room and everyone stares at me?"